Charles2205/guess-game/README.md

 # guess-game
-A guessing game @ OpenLabs
+A guessing game developed  @ OpenLabs

-How to use
+# How to use
 First clone this project to your system
 Open terminal and run